Country Profile: Akrotiri

 People and Society

-The population of Akrotiri is approximately 18,195, which includes around 11,000 Cypriots and 7,195 members of the UK military and their dependents.
-The predominant languages spoken are English and Greek, reflecting the territory's connection to the UK and its location in Cyprus.
+The population of Akrotiri is approximately 18,195 as of 2020, consisting of about 11,000 Cypriots and 7,195 military personnel and their dependents.
+The primary languages spoken are English and Greek, highlighting the area's cultural influences.

 - Major Languages: English, Greek